 Shopify Plus SEO and First Pier

-First Pier works with Shopify Plus brands on the full scope of technical and on-page SEO — from technical audits and Core Web Vitals remediation to content strategy and keyword targeting.
-Our SEO work is integrated with our development practice, so technical fixes get implemented rather than staying on an audit report.
-If you're looking to improve organic search performance for your Shopify Plus store, learn about our SEO services or get in touch.
+A strong Shopify Plus SEO engagement covers the full scope of technical and on-page SEO — technical audits, Core Web Vitals remediation, content strategy, and keyword targeting — with technical fixes actually implemented rather than left on an audit report.
+To improve organic search performance for a Shopify Plus store, learn more about SEO services or get in touch.

 .png)